microsoft/moaw/workshops/serverless-overview/workshop.md

                                  --partition-key-path "/id"
 ```

-In the last run of your Logic App just look at the output body of your HTTP action, and you should see something like this:
+In the last run of your Logic App look at the output body of your HTTP action, and you should see something like this:

 ```json
 {